iamlaksh1/site/content/posts/Statics-Part 1.md

   ![FBD of Box Pulley](../images/fbd-pulley.png)

 2. Set up a coordinate system –This super important how to set-up a coordinate system.
 Does the coordimnate system (x-y plane) parallel to line of action or surface?
-How to choose the clockwise direction as  positive or anti-clockwise direction as negative direction of forces?
+Or clockwise direction as  positive or anti-clockwise direction as negative direction of forces?

       ![Coordinate Systen](../images/coordinate-system.png)